 |Operating System:||Windows||Easy fix?:||No|

 |Crashes QGIS or corrupts data:||No||Copied to github as #:||23213|

 I find this very harmful.
 QGIS long term installer of version 2.14.4-1 installs also version 2.16 and makes 2.16 default version.
 QGIS users who are not that found of versioning easily open and save projects in 2.16 which makes it not fully backward compatible with version 2.14 = corrupting projects.

-#2 Updated by Miroslav Umlauf about 4 years ago
+#2 Updated by Miroslav Umlauf over 4 years ago

 Sorry for not stating this right at the beginning.

-#4 Updated by Andre Joost about 4 years ago
+#4 Updated by Andre Joost over 4 years ago

 - Target version changed from Version 2.14 to Version 2.16